RamenDR/ocm-ramen-samples/workloads/kubevirt/README.md

 In case of a disaster in the primary cluster, we can start the VM using the replica on the secondary cluster.

-## Failing over to another cluster
+## Failing over an OCM managed VM to another cluster

 In case of disaster you can force the VM to run on the other cluster.
 The VM will start on the other cluster using the data from the last